idc9/explore/README.rst

 We welcome contributions to make this a stronger package: data examples, bug fixes, spelling errors, new features, etc.

-Much of the code was written during the `Summer Workshop on the Dynamic Brain 2019`_  hosted by the Allen institute for Brain Science.
+Much of the code was written during the `Summer Workshop on the Dynamic Brain 2019`_  hosted by the Allen institute for Brain Science and the Computational Neuroscience Program at the University of Washington.

 .. _Iain Carmichael: https://idc9.github.io/